wolfSSL/wolfssl-examples/TOPPERS/README-en.md

 <br>

 #The above version designations are limited to the versions used in order to make modifications to the designated versions as shown below.
+# advance preparation
+Copy [wolfssl-examples/TOPPERS] to [wolfssl/IDE/Renesas/e2studio/RX72N/].
 # Build libraries
   # 1. Build the wolfSSL library
    Create the Toppers library and wolfSSL library required for this demo

   1-1.Press [Browse (R)] for [Select root directory (T)] in the [Import project] dialog

   1-2.
-Select [wolflib] from the git repository wolfssl/IDE/Renesas/e2studio/RX72N/EnvisionKit_Toppers Press [Select Folder]
+Select [wolflib] from the git repository wolfssl/IDE/Renesas/e2studio/RX72N/Toppers Press [Select Folder]

   1-3.
 Click the created project in Project Explorer and select the [Build Project (B)] key from the pull-down menu to build.
   (When performing the above operations, make sure that [Toolchain:] is selected in the [Project] [Properties] [Settings] [toolchain] tab.)